kookmin-sw/capstone-2022-43/index.md

 2. **Forwarding service provider perspective (provider)**

-   - Lower sales and administrative costs by managing consumer acquisition through one platform
+   - Lower sales costs by managing consumer acquisition through one platform

-   - You can check the list of detailed request quotes you want to receive
+   - You can check the details of the cost estimates requests and offer a reasonable cost estimates.

-   - Able to propose detailed opinions to respond to the quotation information requested by the consumer
+   - Able to propose detailed opinions to respond to the cost estimates requested by the consumer

    - Able to respond to a consultation request in the form of a direct message requested by the consumer